-While the presidents of both the European Commission and the European Parliament have called on Britain to invoke Article 50 of the EU treaty to start its withdrawal from the bloc, it may be a while.
+While the presidents of the European Commission and the European Parliament have called on Britain to invoke Article 50 of the EU treaty to start its withdrawal from the bloc, it may take a while.

 The Brexiteers are badly divided on this issue.
 The anti-European faction carried out a highly successful guerrilla war against the ratification of the Maastricht Treaty in the 1990s.
 They did not block it, but they did delay it.
 Pro-European lawmakers, with their overwhelming majority in the House of Commons, may decide it’s time for payback.

-The Parliament in Westminster may not be the only one stalling Britain’s exit.
-Scottish first minister Nicola Sturgeon has threatened to veto a withdrawal from the EU in her assembly.
-It appears this could only be avoided by amending the Scottish devolution legislation (although the constitutional lawyers are arguing this one out), another lengthy parliamentary procedure.
+The Parliament in Westminster may not be alone in stalling Brexit.
+Scotland’s first minister, Nicola Sturgeon, has threatened to veto a withdrawal from the EU in her assembly.
+It appears this could only be avoided by amending the Scottish devolution statute (although the constitutional lawyers are arguing over this one) — another lengthy parliamentary procedure.

-The new prime minister may even decide to call snap elections, which would give the British people the chance for a rethink.
+The new prime minister may even decide to call snap elections, which would give the British people a chance to change their minds.